 “What could I do?” the friend later said.
 “He’s the best, and I wanted him to take care of me, so I shut up.”

-A recent New York Times article addressed this concept by stating “That it is seldom the reality, however.
+The New York Times article addressed this concept by stating “That it is seldom the reality, however.
 Deception in the doctor-patient relationship is more common than we’d like to believe.
 Deception is a charged word.
 It encapsulates precisely what we dread most in a doctor-patient relationship, and yet it is there in medicine, and it often runs both ways.”

 Then a vignette: